Can AI scale without Work Architecture? Tasks come first

 AI capability is compounding.
 Work visibility is not.

-4. Skills-only approaches are too slow
+4. Capability-only approaches are too slow

 Tasks evolve in real time.
 Roles shift.
 New responsibilities emerge.
 Companies need live Work Context.
 One that keeps up with how work actually changes on the ground.